1. IMPORTANT INFORMATION AND WHO WE ARE

 External Third Parties

-- Service providers acting as processors based in the EEA who provide IT and system administration services.
+- Service providers acting as processors based in the UK and the US who provide IT and system administration services.

-- Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based in the EEA who provide consultancy, banking, legal, insurance and accounting services.
+- Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based in the UK and the US who provide consultancy, banking, legal, insurance and accounting services.

 - HM Revenue & Customs, regulators and other authorities acting as processors or joint controllers based in the United Kingdom who require reporting of processing activities in certain circumstances.